albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### ![FMS 11](../images/icons/saveasfms.png "FMS 11") FMS 11 \(X-Plane\) {#flight-plan-formats-fms11}

-New X-Plane FMS format which can be loaded into the stock GPS, the G1000 and the FMS of X-Plane 11.10.
+X-Plane FMS format which can be loaded into the stock GPS, the G1000 and the FMS of [X-Plane 11.10](https://www.x-plane.com) or later.
 This is the default save format for X-Plane FMS now.
 Use the export function to save old FMS version 3 files.

-**This format is supported as of X-Plane 11.10.
-It can already be used in the beta versions but might crash X-Plane version 11.05 and below.**
+**This format is supported as of X-Plane 11.10.**

 _Little Navmap_ can read and write this format.